gcooq/TSCI/README.md

 # Performance

 # Usage
-*To run DeepTSCI, python GW_LSTM.py/GW_BLSTM.py.
-The outcome including model and results will be in the folder of out_data.
+To run DeepTSCI, python GW_LSTM.py/GW_BLSTM.py.
+The outcome including model and results will be in the folder of out_data.<br>
-*To run VAE-based DeepTSCI, run the following commands (pre-training and training):
+To run VAE-based DeepTSCI, run the following commands (pre-training and training):<br>
 *  python GW_VAE.py
 *  python GW_VAE_S.py